A Strengthened Cutset Upper Bound on the Capacity of the Relay Channel and Applications: Definitions and statement of the results

 {\bf Auxiliary receiver can help}.
 Consider the Gaussian relay channel with orthogonal receiver components and i.i.d.\ output for which

 where $Z_1\sim \Nc(0,N_1)$ and $Z_\rmr \sim \Nc(0,N_\rmr)$ are independent of each other and of $X$.
 Assume average power constraint $P$ on $X$.
-For this class of relay channels, we show that the bound with auxiliary receiver is strictly tighter than our main upper bound with no auxiliary receivers.
+In the following, we show that for this class of channels the bound with auxiliary receiver is strictly tighter than our main upper bound with no auxiliary receivers in Proposition \ref{prop:mainprirel}.